-a) Technical and implementability considerations: This measure could be implemented without additional Congressional authorization but would require a new Sand Management Plan.
-A SMP is an advisory document, not a decision document, authorization, or appropriation document, although it may advise future decisions on dredged material disposal.
-An updated SMP has been drafted which puts 2/3 of the dredged sand onto Bald Head Island and 1/3 onto Oak Island/Caswell Beaches every dredging cycle, but to date that plan has not been evaluated or approved nor does it have the required NEPA Compliance documentation.
+a) Technical and implementability considerations: This measure could be implemented without additional Congressional authorization but would require a new Sand Management Plan (SMP).
+A SMP is an advisory document, not a decision document, authorization, or appropriation document, although it may advise future decisions on dredged material placement.
+An updated SMP may require a cost-sharing agreement with both communities to receive funds due to the potential that it may be more costly than the federal standard and/or the current plan, which places material on only one or the other beach with each dredging cycle.